google/uv-metrics/README.md

 UV is Blueshift's shared research codebase.
 Get excited!

+- TODO link to the docs at <http://go/bs-uv>.

 ## Installing UV

 We don't currently have any pinned versions of UV; to use the library, simply